thingsat/tinygs_2g4station/Mikrobus_Board_EbyteE28/README.md

-# Ebyte_E28
+# Mikrobus Adapter for Ebyte E28 SX1280 Module

 This is a board to support a Ebyte E28 2.4GHz LORA transceiver RF module, adapted to Mikrobus standard pinout specification.
-This board will allow you to use your Ebyte E28-2G4M module with a standard 0.1î matrix breadboard or a Mikrobus Standard.
+This board will allow you to use your Ebyte E28-2G4M module with a standard 0.1‚Äù matrix breadboard or a Mikrobus Standard.

 The Ebyte E28-2G4M is a RF transceiver module using the Semtech SX1280 LoRa technology, operate in 2.400 ~ 2.500GHz with ultra-low power consumption.
 More information available on [Ebyte site](https://www.ebyte.com/en/product-view-news.html?id=286).